slideshow-s9/docs/themes.md

         width="100%" height="60%" frameborder="0"></iframe>

-## How To Use Gradient Themes for the Built-In S6 Template Pack?
+## How To Use Gradient Background Themes for the Built-In S6 Template Pack?

-You can define your gradient theme in plain text in the slide show source in the header using a simple CSS-style name value pair (if you use the built-in S6 templates).
+You can define your gradient background theme in plain text in the slide show source in the header using a simple CSS-style name value pair (if you use the built-in S6 templates).

-Example 1: Use `top-bottom` gradient theme with the colors red and black
+Example 1: Use `top-bottom` gradient background theme with the colors red and black

 ```
 gradient: top-bottom red black
 ```

 *Themes*.
-The built-in predefined gradient themes include: `diagonal`, `top-bottom`,
+The built-in predefined gradient background themes include: `diagonal`, `top-bottom`,
 `left-right`,
 `repeat`,